 The layout for the repeat pattern is the brick layout so when it’s printed out on fabric it’ll look like this:

-This is a screenshot from my design on Spoonflower.
+This is a screenshot from my design on Spoonflower. (update 2021: that design is no longer on Spoonflower so I have linked to my general Spoonflower shop).

 If I were to do this again I would do it on a bigger canvas, or on a higher resolution as doing it on low resolution means I can’t make the design bigger without compromising quality.
 Saying that, I’m massively happy with it in its current size, these beautiful little stars will make a gorgeous fabric and are perfect for patchwork squares.